DevExpress/devextreme-react/README.md

 ## <a name="license"></a>License ##

-**DevExtreme React components are released as a MIT-licensed (free and open-source) add-on to DevExtreme.**
+**DevExtreme React components are released as an MIT-licensed (free and open-source) add-on to DevExtreme.**

 Familiarize yourself with the [DevExtreme License](https://js.devexpress.com/Licensing/).